GlobalSign Blog

 Chrome - Mobile

-Similar to the desktop version, the Android Chrome app makes it pretty easy to dive into certificate details.
+Like the desktop version, the Android Chrome app makes it easy to dive into certificate details.

-1. Click the padlock icon next to the URL.
+1. Click the tune icon next to the URL.
 Then click the "Details" link.

 SSL Certificate in Android Chrome App v.67